nymag/medium-editor-phrase/README.md

 This extension can be used to add a button to Medium Editor that adds an HTML tag to the selected text.
 Generally this means adding a `span` tag around a phrase that may not have any semantic meaning.
 The `span` can be useful for adding styles to the selected phrase.
 The phraseTagName is an option, so any [HTML phasing content tag](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Content_categories#Phrasing_content) can be used, e.g. `span`, `em`, or `code`.

+In some cases, an alternative to this extension could be [MediumButton]https://github.com/arcs-/MediumButton.
+Medium Editor Phrase has improved handling of selecting/unselecting text and unit tests pass on Chrome, Firefox, Safari, Safari Mobile, and Edge.

 ## Installation

 ```